Conduct interviews with the art experts for a gallery magazine

-The artists have regular art shows in her gallery and once in a while they are the guest artists.
+The artists have regular art shows in her gallery and once in a while, they are guest artists.

 The third interview was with Paulus from SomoS Art House which is an art organisation committed to the alternative art scene in Berlin.
-Somos provides a well known artist in residency programme.
-Back in a day, there used to be up to 8 international artists in residency and each of them got their own studio space & intern to assist them with their art project.
+Somos provides a well-known artist in residency programme.
+Back in the day, there used to be up to 8 international artists in residency and each of them got their own studio space & intern to assist them with their art project.

 Based on nearly 15 years of experience Paulus reflects upon a recent shift from the international artists to cater more needs of the local Berlin & Kreuzberg based artists.
 To support the local artists but still keeping in a touch with the international scene, SomoS has developed Virtual Artist Residency.

 Apart from the interviews, I have managed to write 2 art reviews about Dutch artist based in Berlin and London Diana Wolzak from BBA Gallery and Tamara K from Kornfeld Gallery which I discovered during my gallery art walk in Berlin Art Week.

 As you can see by approaching the local experts & businesses in your industry you will help you to develop a network of relevant contacts and it will help you to keep an eye on what is going on in your niche.